This guide is for accounts that are using Toggle's fulfilment service.

 A bit further down the page you'll see Toggle's rates in a table format.

-This table show Toggle's charges to you (the client) vs the charges you pass to your guests at the online checkout.
+This table shows Toggle's charges to you (the client) vs the charges you pass to your guests at the online checkout.
 This is done per pick and it shows the difference (margin) you gain or lose from each pick based on any edits you make to the Charges to your guests.

 If you pick 'Yes'...